-After lunch we’ll be on our way to Eliza Harbor.
+After lunch, we’ll be on our way to Eliza Harbor.
 Throughout the day we’ll be watching for more humpback whales and killer whales, as well as, for sea otters that spend their time feeding around the southern tip of Admiralty Island.

 Eliza Harbor to Wood Spit

 Eliza Harbor is a great place to kayak and to watch for brown bears.
-The waters are calm and there lots of places for bears to come to the beach.
+The waters are calm and there are lots of places for bears to come to the beach.